sav-che/TL-2/Authors/Bormann, Johannes (Eberhard) {std. J. Bormann}.md

-> [!cite] BHL link: this entry starts at [page 341](https://www.biodiversitylibrary.org/item/103859#page/351/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 341](https://www.biodiversitylibrary.org/page/33265538) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bormann, Johannes \[Eberhard\] (1906-x), German botanist, born at Charlottenburg, educated in Hamburg, final examination of the secondary school in Hamburg 1925, at the University of Hamburg 1925-1929 and 1933-1934, for botany with teachers Winkler, Klebahn, Irmscher and Bredemann, "Staatsprüfung" for highschool teacher 1929, "Studienassessor" in the Hamburg schools, last at the Wilhelm-Gymnasium, from 1935 assistant with H.K.A.
-Winkler at the Institute for general botany at Hamburg. (*J. Bormann*).
+Winkler at the Institute for general botany at Hamburg.
+**Abbreviated name**: *J. Bormann*

 #### Herbarium and types